Index Funds vs. ETFs: What's the difference?

 • Diversification - By investing in an index fund, you gain exposure to a broad range of assets within a specific market, providing instant diversification across various sectors and industries.

 • Low management expense ratios (MERs) - The MER is the percentage an investor pays out for the management of the mutual fund.
-It is a combination of operating expenses and taxes deducted from your return.
+In addition to management fees, MER includes operating expenses and taxes deducted from your return.
 Index funds generally have lower MERs than actively managed funds, though they may be slightly higher than those of ETFs.

-• Lower minimum investment - Depending on the index fund, minimum investments typically range between $500 and $1000, making it accessible to a wide range of investors
+• Low minimum investment - Depending on the index fund, minimum investments typically range between $500 and $1000, making it accessible to a wide range of investors

 • Automatic investing - Most index funds offer the option to set up automatic contributions, making it easy to regularly add to your investment over time.